ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 - A whiteboard or large piece of paper to gather the post it notes on and to act as a focus point
 - Optionally a screen to share content

 If you're conducting a remote or hybrid session prepare a digital board using a tool of your choice (e.g. Trello or Miro) before organising the meeting.
-You can find more detailed guidance on how to prepare in our [Remote Workshop Readiness guide](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/).
+You can find more detailed guidance on how to prepare for a remote or hybrid session in our [Remote Workshop Readiness guide](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/).

 #### 1. Set The Scene

 Similar to the classic pre-mortem, you'll need to frame people's thinking and encourage them to be imaginative.
 Start by sharing some real world examples of news reports of well known software failures to frame peoples thinking and provide some inspiration.
 Even better if you can find a story specific to your project domain.

 You might even have stories of your own to share.
-Where you a customer who was impacted by a high profile production incident?
+Were you a customer who was impacted by a high profile production incident?
 Did your previous employer make the front page of a major news website for all the wrong reasons?
 For some inspiration, checkout Gojko Adzic's _Humans Vs Computers_ which is a well referenced [collection of stories of famous bugs](https://gojko.net/books/humans-vs-computers/) and system failures.
 They range from the hilarious and slightly annoying to the terrifying and deadly.

+> ##### Top Tip
-There's a balance here between sparking the team's imagination and accidentally constraining their thought process or biasing them into reproducing previous stories.
+> There's a balance required here between sparking the team's imagination and accidentally constraining their thought process or biasing them into reproducing previous stories.
 More experienced teams might not need much in the way of prompting.
 Adjust this to the context of your team.

 #### 2. Draft Headlines